andygb13/EEG_Classifier/README.md

 The reporsitory contains a single notebook: [Notebook](./EEG_ML.ipynb)

-Sensor data and numpy files can be made available upon request.
+Sensor data can be made available upon request.
 For more information about this repository, please contact Andy Guevara (author).